unicef/publicgoods-toolkit/adoptability.md

 emphasize different things.
 The "product" is what you deploy and may also pay for: a packaged DPG, often accompanied by a support contract or at least by the potential availability of on-demand commercial support should you ever need it.
-The "project", on the other Haydn, is the living software community, in which developers and organizations collaborate to produce the software that is the core of the product.
+The "project", on the other hand, is the living software community, in which developers and organizations collaborate to produce the software that is the core of the product.